RobinMillford/Tv-Movie-Recommendations-with-AI/README.md

-# Movie and TV Show Recommendation App With Ai
+# Movie and TV Show Recommendation App With AI

 This is a Flask web application that allows users to get recommendations for movies and TV shows based on genres and specific titles.
 The application uses The Movie Database (TMDb) API to fetch movie and TV show data.